 WINNERS COME BACK FOR MORE

 Given that the focus is on stamina than speed for this race, growing a bit older isn’t much of a hindrance for most horses.
 The ability to stay competitive in this race at an older age has seen many Goodwood Cup winners return in an attempt to defend their crown.
-Recent champion Stradivarius won the race three years running between 2017 and 2019.
+Recent champion Stradivarius won the race four years running between 2017 and 2020.
 Another recent winner, Big Orange, won the race back to back, while the likes of Persian Punch (2001, 2003) and Yeats (2006, 2008) stuck gold with a year in between.
-Since 1974, we’ve seen eight horses win this race more than once so former victors ought to be taken seriously.
+Since 1974 alone, we’ve seen eight horses win this race more than once so former victors ought to be taken seriously.

 |Big Orange||Michael Bell||2015||2016|